Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

 To experiment, start with 30 seconds of steep time per serving and see how that goes.
 You may have to wait about ten to twenty minutes to start feeling the full effects of caffeine.
 Let it happen and then make adjustments on subsequent servings.

 You can use this technique on any type of tea to adjust caffeine levels.
 However, you will not get the same flavor rewards out of, say, a 30 second steep of Assam CTC black tea as you will a typical white tea.
-White teas retain a floral freshness that emerges on even short steeps.
+White teas retain a floral freshness on both short and long steeps.

-Our White Tea Recommendations: Where to Find The Best White Tea
+Where to Find The Best White Tea Brands: Our Recommendations

 Now that you have a solid understanding of the benefits of white tea, let’s explore the market.